appnexus/oas-mobile-sdk-android/README.md

 AppNexus Open AdStream Android Mobile SDK.

-Please see IntegrationGuide/Android_SDK.pdf for details.
+See IntegrationGuide/Android_SDK.pdf for details.

+Please contact your OAS Account Mannager for support regarding any issues.